inf3rno/mixin.js/README.md

 [![Build Status](https://travis-ci.org/inf3rno/o3.png?branch=master)](https://travis-ci.org/inf3rno/o3)

-This small lib contains prototypal inheritance support for javascript applications.
+This class lib contains prototypal inheritance and enhanced error handling for javascript applications.

-Ofc.
-I'd rather use ES6, but until that becomes widely supported, this library will be just enough for programming object-oriented javascript...
-Other possible solution to use a compiled javascript relative like TypeScript, Babel or Traceur, which has ES6 class support.
+Other possible solutions to use a compiled javascript relative like TypeScript, Babel or Traceur, which has ES6 class support.

 ### Examples